INSA-GEI/geiflix/README.md

 Following each folder branch, there is an *src* folder in which is located the source code for our project.
 There is also a file *.catkin_workspace* that is used for setting up a catkin workspace necessary to run a project using ROS (Robot Operating System).
 ROS is a middleware that allows components of different architectures to automatically communicate between them.
 Since we are using different sensors (camera & LIDAR) with a GPU (Jetson NANO) and a PC, ROS has been of great help to make them all communicate together.

-In "catkin_ws_jetson", you will find the source code that is run on the Jetson NANO, which is a Graphical Processing Unit (GPU) we used for the project.
+In **"catkin_ws_jetson/src"**, you will find the source code that is run on the Jetson NANO, which is a Graphical Processing Unit (GPU) we used for the project.
 The Jetson is used for the camera and the recognition using AI (Artificial Intelligence).
-Following this, you will find this :
-* *src/camera*: contains a ros launch to run an image_view of the camera and the AI detectnet.
-* *src/ros_deep_learning*: detectnet, the AI
-* *src/ros_recognition*: contains a script which subscribes to the topics of detectnet and raises an alarm with a GPIO buzzer i a person is detected.

-In "catkin_ws_pc", you will find the source code that is run directly on the PC.
-On the PC, we run the Graphical User Interface (GUI), the LIDAR SDK (Software Design Kit), and the camera-LIDAR callibration and detection.
-Here is the list of the folders and their description :
+In **"catkin_ws_pc/src"**, you will find the source code that is run directly on the PC.
+On the PC, we run the Graphical User Interface (GUI), the LIDAR SDK (Software Design Kit), the camera-LIDAR callibration, the camera-LIDAR detection and the LIDAR objects tracking and trajectory prediction.
-* *src/boule_de_cristal*: GUI.
-* *src/lidar_camera_calibration*: for running callibration of the LIDAR with the camera, i.e. make sure they "see" the same scene.
-* *src/lidar_camera_detection*: for the display of the LIDAR distances on the camera images.
-* *src/lidar_detection*: for the transformation in 2D of LIDAR points.
-* *src/multiple-object-tracking-lidar*:
-* *src/rslidar_sdk*: LIDAR SDK, the base code to start the LIDAR and receive its data.

 ### 2. Installation